Grenville Province: Labradoria

 Labradoria is located in northeastern Québec.
 Labradoria is part of an Andean style arc that accreted around 1.67-1.66 Ga.
 It was later intruded by continental arc plutons during Pinwarian orogeny.
 It is composied of calc-alkaline batholiths.
 Nd model ages of Labradoria are around 1.70.
 Ga.

 Quebecia

 Quebecia is located in central Québec near Baie-Comeau and Forestville.
 It is bordered to the south by the St. Lawrence River.
 Quebecia is an accreted arc and is calk-alkaline in composition.
 Nd model ages of Quebecia are around 1.55 Ga.

 Mekinac

-Mekinac is located northeast of Ottawa, Canada.
+Mekinac is located northeast of Montreal, Canada.
 It was created with Andean-style magmatism.
 The origin is not fully understood, but is thought to be related to the origin of the Adirondacks.
 This makes it related to the Shawinigan orogeny.
 Its composition is tonalitic gneiss.
 Nd model ages of Mekinac are around 1.4-1.5 Ga.

 Morin

-Morin is located near Ottawa, Canada.
+Morin is located near Montreal, Canada.
 It was a terrane that was thrust up during the Shawinigan orogeny around 1.19-1.16 Ga.
 Its composition is Anorthosite-mangerite-charnockite-granite.
 Nd model ages of Morin are around 1.3-1.5 Ga.